 We’re not into one-way dialogues and dissemination, experts who already know everything, or fake participation.

-Facilitating Change was founded and is managed by Christine Prefontaine.
-We work by assembling lightweight teams to fit each engagement.
-Contact us to learn more.
+Facilitating Change is small and nimble.
+We work by assembling multidisciplinary teams to fit each engagement.

 - The Syria Justice and Accountability Centre